 Workers’ compensation insurance (or “workers’ comp”) covers expenses that your business incurs if an employee becomes injured on the job.
 Workers’ comp provides coverage for the employee’s medical care, lost wages as a result of the injury, and disability or funeral benefits.
-This type of insurance can also cover legal costs if an injured employee or their family sues the business.
+In most states, this type of insurance includes employers liability coverage, which covers legal costs if an injured employee or their family sues the business.
 However, workers’ comp doesn’t cover injuries that occur when an employee is under the influence, injuries that occur while an employee is not working, or injuries that occur as a result of an employee’s conduct that violates company policy.

 Commercial Auto Insurance